Thursday, January 31, 2013

 Handy tip:

 Kobo doesn't offer a basket, so you can't buy multiple ebooks at once.
-Each ebook needs to be purchased seperately.
+Each ebook needs to be purchased separately.
 This can result in lots of credit card transactions which might raise flags at your bank.
 An easier way is to purchase a Kobo gift voucher for yourself.
 This will allow you to use store credit to pay for your purchases without having to enter or store your credit card details each time.

 Also note that South African users won't be able to pay via Paypal due to ZAR not being supported as a retail currency for Paypal merchants.
 You'll be faced with an error message each time (I learned from experience.)